Ultradbm/RecipeSearch/README.md

 # Recipe App
-Simple React app that lets you look for recipes!
+Simple React app that lets you look for recipes!<br/>
 Made following the react recipe app tutorial by Dev Ed from youtube.

 ![Recipe App Preview](preview/preview1.jpg)